arachne-framework/hello-module/README.md

 1. You can run the tests in `test/arachne/hello_test.clj`, which create a full Arachne application using the module.
-There are two configs provided for trying out the different scenarios, both in the `test-configs` directory (which is added to the classpath in Leiningen's `:dev` profile.)
+There are two configs provided for trying out the different possibilities, both in the `test-configs` directory.

 2. You can compile the module into a jar in the standard way, using `lein install` to install it to your local Maven repository.
 From there, you can